forem/forem/docs/installation/docker.md

    - For any key that you wish to enter/replace:

-     1. Create `config/application.yml` by copying from the provided template (i.e. with bash: `cp config/sample_application.yml config/application.yml`).
-This is a personal file that is ignored in git.
+     1. Create `config/application.yml` by copying from the provided template (i.e. with bash:
+        `cp config/sample_application.yml config/application.yml`).
+This is a
+        personal file that is ignored in git.
      1. Obtain the development variable and apply the key you wish to enter/replace. i.e.:

      ```shell
      GITHUB_KEY: "SOME_REAL_SECURE_KEY_HERE"
      GITHUB_SECRET: "ANOTHER_REAL_SECURE_KEY_HERE"
+     ```

+   - Update the redis url variables by adding the following lines into `config/application.yml`:

+     ```shell
+      REDIS_URL: "redis://redis:6379"
+      REDIS_SESSIONS_URL: "redis://redis:6379"
      ```

    - You do not need "real" keys for basic development.
 Some features require